Seng349/MarqueeEffect/README.md

 # Marquee Effect

-> This is a Layer tell you how to make Marquee Effect.
+> This is a layer tell you how to make Marquee Effect.